CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Allows collaborating of information/work
+Allows you to keep track of changes made by each person - Git Version Control System It allows you to store many versions of the same code in case you want to come back to it

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Create a replica of it so that you can make changes to it without affecting the original code

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy or clone it to your local PC so you can make changes to it

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A pull request is when you propose changes to someone elses code/work, you sending them a equest to review the changes you proposing, if they agree with it they can merge it into their code/work

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It is the history of all changes, modification done

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes/commit history from your local repository to Github

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+GitHub is a code hosting platform for version control and collaboration

 ## Question 15